nguyen-nhat-mai/fake-news-detection/README.md

 ![image](https://user-images.githubusercontent.com/85484281/214839720-5a808184-a7ae-418f-9fd8-d054812a4592.png)

 The distribution of fake and real news are balanced, thus requiring no further adjustment.
-Interestingly, "trump" appears frequently in true news while "hilarri clinton" appears frequently in fake news. (noted that the the word is a little bit different from the original word because of stemming)
+Interestingly, "mr trump" appears frequently in true news while "hillari clinton" appears frequently in fake news. (noted that the the word is a little bit different from the original word because of stemming)

 ![image](https://user-images.githubusercontent.com/85484281/214839441-b4b19b9a-31ff-4b30-823a-7e7a15ed8f66.png)